Main biblical themes

 language, skin color, gender, sexual orientation, gender identity, age, or some other factor.
 5

 Most legal, religious and ethical systems worldwide hold individuals responsible

 for their own acts.
 A guilty person cannot transfer their responsibility for

 having committed a criminal act to their children, parents, friends, or

 strangers.
-When they do the crime, they are stuck with the time in jail.
+When they do the crime, they will end up doing the time in jail.

 However, if we assume that the Bible is inerrant and unambiguous,